openhab/openhab-addons/bundles/org.openhab.binding.meteoblue/README.md

 | humidityGreater90Hours   | Number             | Total hours of the day with relative humidity greater than 90% |

+## Units Of Measurement

+Having your channels display the values in the anticipated unit (mph or kmh , Degrees or Farenheit, ...) you need to cast the items acordingly using the avaialable OpenHAB "Units Of Measurement" option.
+Have a look t the Openhab Documentation, Concepts section, [UnitsOfMeasurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) chapter for details.

 ## Image Icons

 To show the weather image icons in the UI, the [image files](https://content.meteoblue.com/hu/service-specifications/standards/symbols-and-pictograms) need to be downloaded and installed in the `conf/icons/classic` folder.